LumiaChain/HyperStaking-contracts/README.md

 ## Project Overview

-This project introduces multiple staking pools and a range of yield-generating strategies, allowing users to stake various tokens into different pools, each potentially linked to multiple strategies.
+This project introduces multiple staking pools and a range of yield-generating strategies, allowing users to stake various tokens into different pools.
 The system is designed to easily accommodate new pools and strategies as needed.

 ### Key Features:
 - **Diamond Proxy Architecture**: HyperStaking is built on the ERC-2535 standard, allowing modular and upgradeable contract functionality.
-- **Staking Pools**: Supports multiple staking pools, each capable of integrating with various strategies.
+- **Staking Pools**: Supports staking pools, capable of integrating with various strategies.
-- **Revenue Strategies**: Pools can be linked to multiple yield-generating strategies.
+- **Revenue Strategies**: Pools are linked to yield-generating strategies.
-Yield generation strategies for staked tokens.
-- **Multi-Token Rewards**: Supports distributing multiple rewards per strategy, based on user contribution.
+- **ERC4626 Integration**: Tier 2 utilizes the ERC4626 standard for vaults, ensuring compatibility with DeFi, where LP tokens represent the staked ETH and its associated revenue.
+- **Revarding Fee Logic**: Introduces a fee system for Tier 1, calculated based on the revenue generated from the underlying asset (not the stake itself).
+Fees are distributed among LP token holders, enhancing the value of Tier 2 shares.
+- **Hyperlane Integration (In Progress)**: Building a cross-chain bridge using Hyperlane for interaction between chains.
+This includes collateral-synthetic token bridging.

 ### Testing